magdamakarewicz/magdamakarewicz/README.md

 # 👋 Hi, I'm Magda!

 Welcome to my GitHub profile!
-I'm a passionate Java Developer with a unique background in civil engineering.
+I'm a passionate Software Engineer with a unique background in civil engineering.
 My journey began in the construction industry, where I collaborated closely with software developers.
 This experience ignited my passion for programming, leading me to transition into the world of software development.

 ## About Me